MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/menus.md

 ## Is this the right control?

-See [menus and context menus](menus-and-context-menus.md) for help identifying menu vs. context menu scenarios and guidance on when to use menu flyout vs. [command bar flyout](command-bar-flyout.md).
+See [menus and context menus](menus-and-context-menus.md) for help identifying menu versus context menu scenarios and guidance on when to use menu flyout versus [command bar flyout](command-bar-flyout.md).

 Menu flyouts can be used as menus and context menus to organize commands.
 To display arbitrary content, such as a notification or confirmation request, use a [dialog or a flyout](./dialogs-and-flyouts/index.md).

 If a particular command will be used frequently and you have the space available, see [collection commanding](collection-commanding.md) for examples on placing a command directly in its own element so that users don't have to go through a menu to get to it.

 ## Examples

 <table>
-<th align="left">XAML Controls Gallery<th>
+<th align="left">XAML Controls Gallery</th>
 <tr>
 <td><img src="images/xaml-controls-gallery-app-icon-sm.png" alt="XAML controls gallery"></img></td>
 <td>